viniciussanchez/RESTRequest4Delphi/README.md

 ## 🔰 Engines

-By default, the components TRESTRequest, TRESTResponse and TRESTClient are used to make requests.
-You can choose to use Indy to make requests.
-To do this, simply define in: *Project > Options > Delphi Compiler > Conditional defines* the compiler directive `RR4D_INDY`
+By default, the components **TRESTRequest**, **TRESTResponse** and **TRESTClient** are used to make requests when your using Delphi.
+If you use Lazarus, the **Indy** components are used by default.
+The RESTRequest4Delphi has support to three enginies to make requests: RESTClient, Indy and NetHTTP.
+You can change the engine to make requests.
+To do this, simply define in: *Project > Options > Delphi Compiler > Conditional defines* the compiler directive `RR4D_INDY` or `RR4D_NETHTTP`

+***Note**: for Lazarus, only the engine using Indy is available and it is already the default.
+You don't need to define directive.*

 ## ⚡️ Quickstart